 VP Talent Development

-Debra joined Renmatix to oversee talent acquisition and development.
-Renmatix is entirely dependent on the brilliance and genius insights of our science, strategy, and engineering experts.
-And to date, we’ve been very successful in attracting the very best and brightest to our game-changing technology opportunity.
-To scale our operations globally, we’re thrilled to have a high-energy resource leader who is well known for driving business performance in both commercial and human resource roles.
-She is also tasked with ensuring the policies and reward systems at Renmatix are competitive with other world-class technology organizations – and is proactively working to shape and energize our innovative and progressive culture.
+Debra joined Renmatix to oversee talent development.
+Renmatix is entirely dependent on the brilliance and insights of our science, strategy, and engineering experts.
+And to date, we’ve been very successful in attracting some of the best and brightest to support our game-changing technology.
+Renmatix benefits from a high-energy resource leader to support scaling our operations and driving business performance.
+She is also tasked with ensuring that the policies and incentive systems at Renmatix are competitive with other world-class technology organizations – while working to shape and energize an innovative and progressive culture.

-For the last five years, Deb ran a successful HR consulting practice providing executive level coaching on improving corporate effectiveness and optimizing team performance.
-Her performance management systems help drive success, and her talent processes identify, assess, develop and reward the best internal and external talent.
-Prior to that, Debra enjoyed a 17-year career within several Fortune 1000 chemical firms including Procter & Gamble and Rohm and Haas, where she held both sales and marketing and a variety of senior HR roles.
-During this time Debra helped drive global talent development processes, which led to “best practices” in the areas of talent identification, assessment, global assignments, succession planning, employee development, and reward processes.
-Debra graduated (cum laude) with a BA from Princeton and earned her MBA from Harvard Business School.
+In the past, Deb ran a successful consulting practice providing executive level coaching to improve corporate effectiveness, and optimize team performance.
+Accordingly, Renmatix’s performance management systems helps drive success in tandem with talent processes that assess, develop, and reward our broad and expanding team.
+Prior to that, Debra enjoyed a full career within several Fortune 1000 firms including Rohm and Haas and Procter & Gamble, where she held both sales and marketing and senior HR roles.
+During this time Debra helped drive global talent development processes, which led to “best practices” in the areas of talent identification, assessment and assignment, succession planning, employee development, and reward systems.
+Debra graduated (cum laude) with a BA from Princeton and earned an MBA at Harvard Business School.

 Marketing & Communications Director

 Duncan leads all facets of marketing for Renmatix.
-Duncan has helped the company progress through market entry by crafting a compelling value proposition, and building brands for our products and technology.
+In the emerging bio-industry, establishing leadership for a new category requires agile positioning that supports effective messaging within a rapidly evolving landscape.
+Duncan has helped the company progress beyond market entry by crafting a compelling value proposition, building brands for our technology and products, and asserting category dominance through strategic communication of recognized industry milestones.
 He is passionate about telling our story and creating a face for the company that really can deliver affordable cellulosic sugars.
-As a key member of the commercial team Duncan understands the evolving cleantech competitive landscape, is continually learning about the specific needs of our partners and customers, and defines strategies to accelerate growth as Renmatix commences full-scale implementation and replication on a national, and then global, scale.
+In order to inform our marketing insights Duncan monitors the nascent bioeconomy, capabilities of partners, customer needs, and competitive activity.
+As a key member of the commercial team, with an additional focus on developing international markets for Renmatix, Duncan helps identify new opportunities and strategies to accelerate our growth and expansion.
+He is actively engaged with global partners working to license and implement Plantrose technology.

-Duncan’s unique perspective is informed by 12 years of igniting the junction where marketing strategy meets commercial activation within both industrial and consumer categories.
-Prior to joining Renmatix, Duncan served as a management consultant specializing in topline revenue growth.
-He worked to profitably increase market share for blue chip clients on engagements across the globe in industries like: Chemicals, Energy, Metals, Clean Technology, Pharmaceuticals, Food Ingredients, many segments within the Beverage space, and a wide range of Consumer Packaged Goods.
-Duncan also brings strong experience in solving the challenges that exist during commercialization of new technology.
-Before his consulting career, Duncan held various marketing roles ranging from CPG Brand Manager to Vice President of an innovative oil and gas technology startup.
-Duncan received his MBA from the Darden Graduate School of Business (University of Virginia), and a BA in Political Science – International Relations from the University of Calgary, where in addition to other awards and distinctions he was recognized as a Rhodes Scholar nominee.
+With a unique perspective informed by years invested at the intersection of marketing strategy and commercial activation, Duncan draws upon broad experience within both industrial and consumer businesses across multiple verticals.
+Prior to joining Renmatix, he served as a management consultant specializing in topline revenue growth.
+Duncan worked to profitably increase market share for blue chip clients on engagements across the globe, in: Chemicals, Energy, Metals, Sustainable Technology, Pharmaceuticals, Packaging, Food Ingredients, and a wide range of Consumer Packaged Goods – including many categories within the Beverage space.
+Before his consulting career, Duncan held various marketing roles ranging from FMCG Brand Manager to Vice President and Board Member at an innovative oil and gas technology startup.
+Duncan received his MBA from the Darden Graduate School of Business (University of Virginia), including studies at IESE (Instituto de Estudios Superiores de la Empresa) in Barcelona and the UVA School of Law.
+At the University of Calgary, he graduated with a BA in Political Science (International Relations), where his nomination for the Rhodes Scholarship highlighted additional awards and distinctions, including a CIAU national football championship.